 What is AI?

 AI is a genre of computer science that examines if we can teach a computer to think or, at least, learn.
-It's generally split into subsets of technology that try to emulate what humans do, such as speech recognition, voice-to-text dictation, image recognition and face scanning, computer vision, and machine learning.
-What’s it got to do with cameras?
-Computational photography and time-saving photo editing, that’s what.
-And voice-activation.
+It's generally split into subsets of technology that try to emulate what humans do, such as speech recognition, voice-to-text dictation, image recognition, pattern recognition and face scanning.

 It all makes sense, especially for action cameras where hands-free operation makes them much easier to use but is it really AI?
 Technically, it is, but until recently voice-activated gadgets were simply referred to as 'smart'.
 Some now allow you to say quite specific things such as ‘take slow-motion video’ or ‘take low-light photo’, but an AI camera needs to do a little more than that be worthy of the name.

 AI is mostly about new kinds of software, initially to make up for smartphones’ lack of zoom lenses.
 “Software is becoming more important for smartphones because they have a physical lack of optics, so we’ve seen the rise of computational photography that tries to replicate an optical zoom,” says imaging analyst Arun Gill, Senior Market Analyst at Futuresource Consulting.
 “Top-end smartphones are increasingly featuring dual-lens cameras, but the Google Pixel 5 uses a single camera lens with computational photography to replicate an optical zoom and add various effects.”

 Multi-camera arrays and computational imaging have long since merged to produce a hybrid technology that replicates many of the depth of field and lens effects you get from larger cameras.
 A camera phone is no longer 'just' a camera.
 It's a calculating, analysing, 'thinking' device that doesn't just capture the scene as it is, but how it thinks you want it to be, or how it thinks you ought to want it to be...